Applications of infinite lower triangular matrices and their group structure in combinatorics and the theory of orthogonal polynomials: Riordan arrays

 Now, let us recall that

-consequently we have:
+consequently we have

-Now it is elementary to notice that $\frac{1}{1-x}d(\frac{x}{1-x} )\allowbreak =\allowbreak \sum_{n=0}^{\infty }x^{n}\hat{d}_{n}\overset{def}{= }D(x)$. \end{proof}
+Now it is elementary to notice that $\frac{1}{1-x}d(\frac{x}{1-x} )\allowbreak=\allowbreak\sum_{n=0}^{\infty}x^{n}\hat{d}_{n}\overset{def}{=} D(x)$. \end{proof}

-\begin{remark} As a byproduct of assertion 2. of the Lemma \ref{Appell} we see that every Appell matrix can be decomposed as the product of two generalized Pascal matrices.
-Namely, we have for all $\alpha .$
+\begin{remark} As a by-product of assertion 2. of the Lemma \ref{Appell} we see that every Appell matrix can be decomposed as the product of two generalized Pascal matrices.
+Namely, we have for all $\alpha.$

 \end{remark}